steven-3112/nietladenindepiek.nl/README.md

-# Niet Laden in de Piek
+# Niet laden in de piek

 A crowdsourced platform to help EV owners configure their cars to avoid charging during peak hours (4PM-9PM), supporting the energy transition.